 Subject to the limitations specified in Employment Status, no unit member shall be disciplined, dismissed, reduced in rank or compensation without just cause.

-As soon as RCS becomes aware of conduct which may give reason to pursue disciplinary action, where deemed necessary by any involved party, an investigation to fully understand the conduct shall ensue under a good faith effort to come to an objective conclusion as soon as possible, but no later than thirty (30) calendar days after the initially documented conduct in question.
-Disciplinary action will then take place as soon as is reasonably possible, but no later than fifteen (15) work days following the documented conclusion of the investigation.
+As soon as RCS becomes aware of conduct which may give reason to pursue disciplinary action, where deemed necessary by any involved party, an investigation to fully understand the conduct shall ensue under a good faith effort to come to an objective conclusion as soon as possible..
+Disciplinary action will then take place as soon as is reasonably possible, but no later than thirty (30) work days following the School’s receipt of the investigation findings.

 Discipline shall be consistent with the principles of progressive discipline as specified herein.

 Confidentiality